cornjuliox/ignoramus/README.md

 You can specify multiple programming languages, and assuming that there are templates available on gitignore.io, they'll all be combined into a single, super-gitignore file that will be placed in the current directory.

 # TODO
+- grab click or something and turn it into a proper command line app.
 - maybe turn this into a proper python package that can be installed via pip and run straightaway without having to deal with any of this installation bullshit.